24/7 Free consultation

 • Lifting large boxes or inventory without proper assistance or equipment.

-• Malfunctioning tools, registers, or machinery causing accidents.
+• Malfunctioning tools, registers, or machinery can cause accidents.

-• Lack of necessary protective gear for specific tasks, exposing workers to risks.
+• Lack of necessary protective gear for specific tasks exposes workers to risks.

 The Leading Causes of Retail Workers' Injury in Chicago